 Many installations prohibit the use of certain caulking materials such as Silicone.
-The use of materials containing VOCs should also be avoided, as they may have a negative effect on the life of the gas-phase filters.
+The use of materials containing VOCs should also be avoided as they may have a negative effect on the life of the gas-phase filters.

-- 3.5 Preparation for Filter Installation: In order to maximize the life of the gas-phase chemical filters and the particulate filters, it is recommended that filter installation be the final installation task before start-up and commissioning of the system.
-In preparation for filter installation, it is recommended that the following be completed: - Completely clean the system to remove all construction debris and dirt, sweep and vacuum to remove visible dirt. - Damp wipe all surfaces to remove dust. - Finalize and complete all caulking in the system. - Finalize and complete all painting in the system.
+3.5 Preparation for Filter Installation: In order to maximize the life of the gas-phase chemical filters and the particulate filters it is recommended that filter installation be the final installation task before start-up and commissioning of the system.
+In preparation for filter installation it is recommended that the following be completed:

+- Completely clean the system to remove all construction debris and dirt, sweep, and vacuum to remove visible dirt. - Damp wipe all surfaces to remove dust. - Finalize and complete all caulking in the system. - Finalize and complete all painting in the system.

 It is recommended that all cleaning materials and paints used in the system be free of solvents.
-If this is unavoidable, it is recommended that sufficient time be allowed for complete drying to occur and for the VOCs to disperse before installing the filters.
-This process can be accelerated by "blowing down" the system; i.e., operating the fan without the filters to ventilate the system.
+If this is unavoidable it is recommended that sufficient time be allowed for complete drying to occur and for the VOCs to disperse before installing the filters.
+This process can be accelerated by "blowing down" the system, i.e. operating the fan without the filters to ventilate the system.
 It is recommended that a blanket-style construction filter be installed at the inlet to the system to prevent construction dust from being drawn into the system.
 Consult with your AAF representative to obtain an appropriate product.
-Also, before "blowing down" the system, check that it is safe to operate the fan without the pressure load of the gas-phase chemical filters.
-Consult the AAF submittal drawing for pressure information.
+Also, before "blowing down" the system check that it is safe to operate the fan without the pressure load of the gas-phase chemical filters.

-3.6 Prefilter Installation: Prefilters are used to prevent the build up of lint and dust on the face of the gas-phase chemical filters.
-If prefilters are not installed, the effective operating life of the gas-phase and high-efficiency final filters may be reduced.
+3.6 Prefilter Installation: It is highly recommended that prefilters be used to prevent the build-up of lint and dust on the face of the gas-phase chemical filters.
+If prefilters have not been provided elsewhere in the system ahead of the gas-phase filters they should be included in the Side Access Housing.

-Install the prefilters as shown in the sequence shown below.
-The standard RU is designed to accept 2" deep prefilters only.
-For best results, AAF recommends the use of the MERV 7 rated PerfectPleat.
-The tracks are spaced and sized to accept 24" x 24" x 2" and/or 24" x 12" x 2" nominal ASHRAE style filters.
+Install the prefilters as shown in the sequence shown below and at the top of page 10.
+The standard Side Access Housings are designed to accept 2" deep prefilters only.
+For best results, AAF recommends the use of the MERV 7 rated PerfectPleat®.
+The tracks are spaced and sized to accept 24" x 24", 12" x 24" and 24" x 12" nominal ASHRAE style filters.